GoogleCloudPlatform/cortex-applayer/README.md

+**IMPORTANT: This repository will be deprecated on Mar 11, 2025.
+This solution will no longer be supported.**

 # Cortex Application Layer - Collaboration repository

 This repository contains templates that allow developers to contribute with tests, applications and add-ons created using [Google Cloud Cortex Framework Data Foundation]().